-I am a paleoecologist and biogeographer, bringing the perspectives of space and time to bear on questions in ecology and conservation biology.
-I’m especially interested 1) novel communities and ecosystems, 2) the legacies of biotic upheavals like the extinction of Pleistocene megafauna, 3) emerging and novel conservation methods like managed relocation, rewilding, and the use of geophysical surrogates for biodiversity, 4) how climate change and extinction affect biotic interactions, and 5) what the paleorecord tells us about the ability of plants to migrate in response to climate change.
+As a paleoecologist and biogeographer, I bring the perspectives of space and time to bear on questions in ecology and conservation biology.
+In my lab, we work on a number of fundamental and applied questions in ecology and conservation.
+I’m especially interested 1) novel communities and ecosystems, 2) the legacies of biotic upheavals like the extinction of Pleistocene megafauna, 3) emerging and novel conservation methods like managed relocation, rewilding, and the use of geophysical surrogates for biodiversity, 4) how climate change and extinction affect biotic interactions, 5) what the paleorecord tells us about the ability of species to keep pace with climate change, and 6) community assembly.

-In my work, I take an interdisciplinary approach that combines paleoenvironmental reconstructions, modern field experiments, biogeographic data analysis, and modeling of past landscapes.
+In my lab, we take an interdisciplinary approach that combines paleoenvironmental reconstructions, modern field experiments, biogeographic data analysis, and modeling of past landscapes.
 My goal is to help other ecologists, conservationists, and policy makers better understand how ecosystems have responded to past change, in order to make informed decisions about present and future landscapes.